datasith/ds-coursework/README.md

 # ds-coursework
-Solutions to problem sets from a variety of MOOCs.
+Solutions to problem sets from a variety of deep learning MOOCs.